 A few days ago, the federal government announced changes in the budget to help international students working or willing to work in the hospitality and tourism industry.
 Student visa holders working in these sectors are now allowed to work more than 40 hours a fortnight.
+This clause will be in force until 30 June 2023.
+There is a temporary relaxation of working hours for student visa holders for hospitality and tourism.
 Some of them are also allowed to apply for the Subclass 408 COVID-19 Pandemic event visa.
 But is it great news?
 What are the pros and cons of such a measure?
 We’ve decrypted it for you.

 If Marie was benefiting from the financial support of her parents during the pandemic, many students had to face the situation on their own.
 They joined some food associations to get free food and inevitably had to take cash-in-hands jobs to pay their rent or courses.
 This feedback as well as the hospitality and tourism industries comments pushed the Australian Government into action.
 “The Government has listened carefully to the states, territories, and industries and is introducing these changes to support critical sectors for Australia’s COVID-19 economic recovery,” said Immigration Minister Alex Hawke.

-What does this measure imply for student visa holders?
+What does this measure imply for Australia Student Visa holders?

 This announcement is following a similar temporary measure released a few months ago and related to sectors such as agriculture, food processing, health care, childcare, and disability care.
 Hospitality and tourism are classified as critical industries, just like the sectors mentioned above.
-Therefore, student visa holders working in these industries can now work full time.
+Therefore, student visa holders working in these industries have now full working wights for students.

 Moreover, if you decide to work in one of these industries, you won’t need any permit.
 However, you must maintain your course enrolment, ensure satisfactory course attendance and progress in your studies.
 All in all, this is a great opportunity to gain experience in a field that interests you while learning in class.